bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

 with a scaling factor.
 For example, :math:`W^{(100)}(t)` has it's first step (integer step) at :math:`t=\frac{1}{100}` instead of :math:`t=1`.
-To adjust for this compression of time we scale the process by :math:`\frac{1}{\sqrt{n}}` to make the math work out later (see Figure 2).
+To adjust for this compression of time we scale the process by :math:`\frac{1}{\sqrt{n}}` to make the math work out (more on this later).
 The linear interpolation is not that relevant except that we want to start working in continuous time.
+Figure 2 shows a visualization of this compressed random walk.

 .. figure:: /images/stochastic_calculus_scaled_random_walk.png
     :width: 500px